brac45/MultiWiiCustomController/README.md

 Currently there is only the uplink communication to the MWC, therefore the application is unable to obtain the quadcopter's status.

-The joystick UI is from mobile-anarchy-widgets and I am using MultiWii 2.2 for my base flight control.
+The joystick UI is from mobile-anarchy-widgets and I am using MultiWii 2.2 for my custom MultiWii quadcopter.
 Joystick UI license: New BSD License, holder/author: mobile-anarchy-widgets (admin /at/ mobileanarchy.com).
 MultiWii 2.2 License: GNU GPL v3.
 I do not claim ownership for these 2 projects.

 The joystick UI can be found [here](https://code.google.com/p/mobile-anarchy-widgets/wiki/JoystickView "mobile-anarchy-widgets").